 If your child begins to slide toward non-adherence, stay on top of the situation.
 You may need to step in and supervise for a time.
 A social worker, psychologist, or mental health specialist can help.
 Talk to the parents of other transplant recipients of the same age.
 Your child may beneﬁt from meeting transplant peers.
 They will understand the struggles your teen faces.
 Some transplant hospitals host teen events or mentoring programs where kids can meet, exchange ideas, and get advice.

 Non-adherence can lead to devastating results, including organ failure.
 It could also affect the possibility of getting another transplant.
 If you have concerns, talk to your child right away and reach out to your transplant team for support.

-Adolescence is already noted to be an emotionally charged period in any child’s life, but add in life-threatening illness or disease and the result can be overwhelming.
-Your child may experience feelings of anger or jealousy as they question “Why me?”
-It is important that you keep an open line of communication with your child as they express their feelings of anger, frailty or injustice.
+Adolescence is already known to be an emotionally charged period in any child’s life, but add in life-threatening illness or disease and the result can be overwhelming.
+Your child may experience feelings of anger or jealousy as they question, “Why me?”
+It is important that you keep an open line of communication with your child as they express their feelings of anger, frailty, or injustice.